jdw004/jdw004/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Birmingham, AL.

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 🔭 I’m working as a Software Engineer and expanding my skills in frontend and backend development.
-- ⚡ In my free time I solve problems on Codewars.
+- ⚡ In my free time I enjoy playing basketball, reading novels, and working on personal projects.

 ---